ISSArt-LLC/ISSArt-LLC.github.io/posts/2020-05-07-natural-language-processing-and-its-application-in-various-business-areas-to-optimize-processes.md

 ## NLP-Powered Sentiment analysis

-While framing sales and marketing strategies, it’s essential first to understand how your customers feel about your brand.
+While framing sales and marketing strategies, it's essential first to understand how your customers feel about your brand.
 In other words, you need to perform a sentiment analysis of your customers.
 Also, know as opinion mining, the strategy has its birth in social media analysis and is known for analyzing news and blogs and even rating the text as negative, positive, or neutral.

 Today, NLP algorithms are crucial to identifying various customer emotions – happy, angry, sad, annoyed, and so on.
 Such precise judgment of human emotions will put marketers under pressure to develop actionable strategies that help customers make informed decisions.

 ![nlp based sentiment analysis](/static/img/2020/05/austin-distel-tLZhFRLj6nY-unsplash.jpg)

-NLP typically sifts through customer interactions of different social media comments, customer testimonials, and brand name mentions to see what’s being spoken about your brand.
+NLP typically sifts through customer interactions of different social media comments, customer testimonials, and brand name mentions to see what's being spoken about your brand.
 Analysis of this interaction will help brands figure whether their marketing campaign would be a success or not and even monitor trending customer issues before they decide to respond.

 NLP also helps with text analytics in terms of keyword extraction and even figuring structure and patterns in the unstructured text data.